airbnb/css/README.md

 ### Variables

 Prefer dash-cased variable names (e.g. `$my-variable`) over camelCased or snake_cased variable names.
+Anything used globally should be moved to a global variables file.
 It is acceptable to prefix variable names that are intended to be used only within the same file with an underscore (e.g. `$_my-variable`).

 ### Mixins